 Current stage ax: "I have an Ovation Celebrity acoustic electric which I like the sound of in both modes."

-Website: Ray Jackson is an artist with a website and bio information at www.rayjacksonart.co.uk and a MySpace page with updates on his current musical endeavors.
+Website: Ray Jackson is an artist with a website and bio information at www.rayjacksonart.co.uk.

 His mando inspirations: "Cisco Huston on early Woody Guthrie recordings on the Folkways Label, and later on Bill Monroe, and Chris Hillman from The Hillmen and later The Byrds.